UK +44 131 560 6629 USA TOLL FREE 800-972-0408

-Wild Brown Trout and Grayling Fishing on the River Tay
+Wild Brown Trout and Grayling fishing on various beats of the River Tay. *Highly experienced river guides*

 Perthshire offers fantastic fishing in the River Tay for Wild Brown Trout, and Grayling.